Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 As a side note, we'll never stop growing microgreens on soil.
 That's how seeds are meant to grow, and nothing can beat a good potting mix.

-However, we can see that there are situations where a grow matting is best for people.
+However, we can see situations where grow matting is best for people.

 Hemp Grow Matting